Career Coaching for Academics, Researchers and Professionals

 For Researchers, Academics and Professional Services staff, working hard probably isn’t enough, good results aren’t enough.
 Getting published, while essential for many, on it’s own it probably isn’t enough.

-Sometimes you know you need to grow into a new role, a new project or maybe even a different job.
-How do you get a permanent lectureship or even promoted beyond that?
-And if you’re not on the tenure track, what other careers might suit you?
+How do you get a permanent lectureship or promoted beyond that?
+And if you’re not on the tenure track, what other career choices might suit you?

 Coaching can help you to develop new skills and see better options for progress inside or outside Academia.